University Libraries at Bowling Green State University: Music Library and Bill Schurk Sound Archives

 The Music Library and Bill Schurk Sound Archives, located on the third floor of Jerome Library, contains materials related to the study of music.
 Although the collection primarily supports the undergraduate and graduate programs in the College of Musical Arts, the Department of Popular Culture, and the Center for American Culture Studies, the resources of the library are available to all interested users.

 The Music Library contains more than 60,000 books and scores related to all aspects of the study of music.
-Studies ranging from biography to general histories of music, from theoretical treatises to studies of such diverse aspects as country music, opera, and band music are included in the collection.
+Studies ranging from biography to general histories of music, from theoretical treatises to studies of such diverse elements as country music, opera, and band music are included in the collection.
 The score collection includes solos, orchestral studies, exercise books, and chamber music for ensembles from two to ten parts.
 The recordings collection, which circulates on a limited basis, contains more than 16,000 recordings of music from all periods of music history as well as ethnic music, musical theatre, and jazz.
-Recital tapes from the College of Musical Arts dating from 1966 are maintained by the Music Library.
-All masters' theses and documents written by graduate students in the College of Musical Arts are housed in the collection.
+In addition, the Music Library maintains recital tapes from the College of Musical Arts dating from 1966.
+All masters' theses In addition, all documents written by graduate students in the College of Musical Arts are housed in the collection.

 The Music Library houses two special collections: The Bill Schurk Sound Archives and the Archives of the MidAmerican Center for Contemporary Music.
-The Bill Schurk Sound Archives, considered the nation's premier collection of popular music sound recordings, contains more than 700,000 recordings representing all styles of popular music and all recorded formats.
-Established in 1967 for the scholarly study of popular music, the Bill Schurk Sound Archives serves not only campus patrons, but also researchers from around the world.
+The Bill Schurk Sound Archives considered the nation's premier collection of popular music sound recordings, contains more than 700,000 recordings representing all styles of popular music and all recorded formats.
+Established in 1967 for the scholarly study of popular music, the Bill Schurk Sound Archives serves campus patrons and researchers from around the world.
 Discographies, books, and periodicals related to popular music and the recording industry are also included in this collection.
-Established in 1987, the Archives of the MidAmerican Center for Contemporary Music contains music both submitted to and performed at the College of Musical Arts' New Music and Art Festival.
-At present, the collection contains more than 3800 scores of contemporary music, many in manuscript.
+Established in 1987, the Archives of the MidAmerican Center for Contemporary Music contains music submitted to and performed at the College of Musical Arts' New Music and Art Festival.
+The collection currently contains more than 3800 contemporary music scores, many in manuscript.